 - How unrealistic some of the changes on the show actually are relative to normal people.

-BL: I know that obese people are not your target audience but for anyon who cares, we worked out 4 hours per day 6 days per week.
+Biggest Loser: I know that obese people are not your target audience but for anyone who cares, we worked out 4 hours per day 6 days per week.
 That started on day 2.
 Day 1 we worked out 2.5 hours.
 That is from sedentary to 2.5 hours.

 We did 1 hour cardio in the morning and 1 in the evening by ourselves and the trainer came in every afternoon for two hours to put us through a circuit resistance based routine for an hour and sometimes her own crazy cardio routine for an hour or we did that third cardio hour on our own also.
 We never worked out intensely for more than 2 hours at a time.

-My comments: As I’m sure I’ve mentioned before in the newsletter (and brought up in at least one of my books), research in general has not supported exercise having a humongous impact on bodyweight.
+LM: As I’ve mentioned repeatedly on the website and elsewhere (and brought up in my books), research in general has not supported exercise having a humongous impact on bodyweight.
 However, a lot of studies have used fairly moderate amounts of exercise in this regards.
 In contrast, large volumes of exercise, and the above can only be considered a ‘large volume’, especially coming from essentially a sedentary life, can have a fairly large impact.

-My comments: This is an interesting idea as it’s something I noted years ago and have commented on previously.
+LM: This is an interesting idea as it’s something I noted years ago and have commented on previously.
 The combination of lots of exercise with big caloric deficits tends to work extremely poorly and seem to slow instead of hasten fat loss for some reason.
-This is part of why I strongly recommended against lots of exercise in the Rapid Fat Loss Handbook; the deficit inherent to the diet is already large enough to the point that adding a bunch of training seems to cause more harm than good.
+This is part of why I strongly recommended against lots of exercise in the Rapid Fat Loss Handbook.
+The deficit inherent to the diet is already large enough to the point that adding a bunch of training seems to cause more harm than good.

 I don’t know if the issue is simply metabolic slowdown or if there’s something else going on (this my current new project now that the protein book is finally done) but I’ve seen it happen time and time again: excessive caloric deficits plus excessive amounts of exercise seem to do more harm than good.
 If you are burning a lot of calories through exercise, you have to eat.
 If you want to cut calories hard, you have to reduce activity.

-BL: We typically worked out at 75-90% of our max. heart rate based on the 220 formula WITH our trainer and 65-85% of our max. when on our own.
+BL: We typically worked out at 75-90% of our max. heart rate based on the 220 formula (my note: 220 minus age is a common approach to setting aerobic intensity) WITH our trainer and 65-85% of our max. when on our own.
 The quality of the ‘on our own’ workouts usually had to do with external factors like music and fatigue from filming etc. We physically could have done 75-90% on our own but it gets AWFULLY boring!